PaddlePaddle/docs/doc/fluid/beginners_guide/install/Ubuntuen.md

 This instruction describes how to install PaddlePaddle on a *64-bit desktop or laptop and Ubuntu system.
 The Ubuntu systems we support must meet the following requirements:

 Please note: Attempts on other systems may cause the installation to fail.
-Please ensure that your environment meets the above conditions.
+Please ensure that your environment meets the conditions.
 The installation we provide by default requires your computer processor to support the AVX instruction set.
 Otherwise, please select the version of `no_avx` in the [latest Release installation package list](./Tables.html/#ciwhls-release).

 Under Ubuntu, you can use `cat /proc/cpuinfo | grep avx` to check if your processor supports the AVX instruction set.